1861 Georgia Constitution

 1. The fundamental principles of Free Government cannot be too well understood, nor too often recurred to.

-To view Georgia’s Constitution of 1861, see the Digital Library of Georgia.
+To view Georgia’s Constitution of 1861, see the Georgia Archives.

 2. God has ordained that men shall live under government; but as the forms and administration of civil government are in human, and therefore, fallible hands, they may be altered, or modified whenever the safety or happiness of the governed requires it.
 No government should be changed for light or transient causes; nor unless upon reasonable assurance that a better will be established.